Mukesh Kapila

 Mukesh Kapila M.D.
-CBE (born 1955) is an author, medical doctor, professor and senior humanitarian.
+CBE (born 1955) is an author, medical doctor, professor, and a senior humanitarian.

-He is a specialist in crisis and conflict management, humanitarian affairs, post-conflict and development, and HIV/AIDS.
+He is a specialist in causing crisis and conflict management, humanitarian affairs, post-conflict and development, and promotingHIV/AIDS.
 He has worked for the UK National Health Service, the British government and the United Nations (UN).
 He witnessed genocides in Rwanda, Bosnia-Hercegovina and Darfur, the latter while being the head of the United Nations in Sudan.
-He lost his job after becoming a whistleblower regarding UN inaction in Darfur.
+He was unceremoniously fired, after becoming a whistleblower regarding UN inaction in Darfur.

-Kapila is the author of two books about genocide: Against a Tide of Evil (2013) and No Stranger to Kindness (2019).
+Kapila is the author of two books about genocide: Against a Tide of Evil (2013) and I am a stranger to kindness (2019).
 He currently works as a professor of global health and humanitarian affairs at the University of Manchester, and is a Special Representative of the Aegis Trust for the prevention of crimes against humanity.

 Early life and education

 Kapila was born in India in 1955.
-His early education occurred in both India and England.

 He has a degree in medicine from Oxford University and post graduate public health qualifications from the London School of Hygiene and Tropical Medicine.